 Claim benefits to help with housing costs

-You may be able to claim certain benefits if you can't meet your rent or mortgage payments whilst in prison.
+You or your partner may be able to get universal credit or an SMI loan if you can't meet your rent or mortgage payments whilst in prison.

 If you live with a partner

 If you have a mortgage, your partner may be able get a support for mortgage interest (SMI) loan as part of a claim for other benefits.

 You don't have to be married and they don't have to be named on the tenancy or mortgage agreement.

 If you're single

 You can't usually make a new claim for universal credit when you're in prison.

 If you were already claiming universal credit as a single person before you went to prison, you can usually continue to get the housing costs element for up to 6 months if you're:

 sentenced but likely to return home within 6 months